zephyrproject-rtos/zephyr/tests/kernel/fp_sharing/generic/README.txt

 Description:

-This test uses two tasks to independently compute pi, while two other tasks load and store floating point registers and check for corruption.
-This tests the ability of tasks to safely share floating point hardware resources, even when switching occurs preemptively.
-(Note that both sets of tests run concurrently even though they report their progress at different times.)
+The Shared Floating Point Support test uses two tasks to:

+  1) load and store floating point registers and check for corruption
+  2) independently compute pi and check for any errors

+This tests the ability of tasks to safely share floating point hardware resources, even when switching occurs preemptively (note that both sets of tests run concurrently even though they report their progress at different times).

-The demonstration utilizes mutex APIs, timers, semaphores, round robin scheduling, and floating point support.
+The demonstration utilizes semaphores, round robin scheduling, and floating point support.

 --------------------------------------------------------------------------------